Metalcore: Reception and legacy

+Several bands and musicians labelled as metalcore have rejected the term, and even some who accept the term nonetheless insist that the style has become "bastardized" by commercialism and trends.
+Alex Varkatzas of Atreyu expressed his distaste for many of the clean vocal parts in modern metalcore songs: "It's got really whiny.
+The melodic vocals are super-fucking whiny and annoying in a lot of bands and I don't like that shit. [...]
+You can sing and have clean vocals, and make it really fucking powerful".

-Critics and journalists have observed the increased presence of ballads on modern metalcore albums, claiming that the "punk rock spirit [is] long gone" from the genre.
+Critics and journalists have noted the increased presence of ballads on modern metalcore albums, claiming that the "punk rock spirit [is] long gone" from the genre.
 Stephen Hill of Metal Hammer assessed, "Killswitch Engage became something akin to the Metallica of metalcore, enjoying continued success whilst others dwindled but, with Howard Jones taking the mic from Jess Leach, becoming more hard rock and ballad-heavy with each new album."
-Journalists have also observed many later metalcore bands omitting direct hardcore punk influence entirely.
-Hill also said: "So instantly recognisable was the Killswitch sound that it was aped unashamedly by many a newcomer, where before it was an underground scene full of innovative and eclectic bands, there was now a formula."

-Furthermore, many of the genre's more commercially successful acts, such as All That Remains, Asking Alexandria, Of Mice & Men and Bring Me the Horizon, eventually abandoned their metalcore roots entirely, opting for what has been described as a "more radio-friendly rock- and pop-inclined" approach.
-Stephen Hill of Metal Hammer said: "To onlookers from the outside, metalcore was dead, a one dimensional flash in the pan to go alongside glam and nu-metal in the ‘what were we thinking?’
+Journalists have also noted many later metalcore bands lacking hardcore punk influence entirely.
+Many of the genre's more commercially successful acts, such as All That Remains, Asking Alexandria, Of Mice & Men and Bring Me the Horizon, eventually abandoned their metalcore roots, opting for what has been described as a "more radio-friendly rock- and pop-inclined" approach.
+Stephen Hill of Metal Hammer said: "To onlookers from the outside, metalcore was dead, a one dimensional flash in the pan to go alongside glam and nu-metal in the 'what were we thinking?'
 Fads of alternative culture."
+In the opinion of Bryan Rolli of Loudwire, many bands stop playing metalcore in favor of "dad rock" due to health risks associated with screaming vocals, calling the style "a young musician's game".
+He wrote: "Those larynx-shredding screams [...] are the result of youthful vitriol and a complete lack of inhibition (and, often, a lack of proper musical training).
+Millennial metalcore classics such as Avenged Sevenfold's Waking the Fallen and Bullet for My Valentine's The Poison were not necessarily written with longevity in mind."

-Ultimate Guitar staff writer Jorge Martins contested the notion of metalcore's commercial decline, opining: "Metalcore became, through its almost three decades of existence, arguably the most popular subgenre of heavy music, finding its way across all styles of metal and influencing an endless number of artists and landmark releases.
+Writing for Metal Hammer, Doc Coyle of God Forbid said, "not only has the metalcore genre thrived, it has become the biggest subgenre in heavy music, expanding its sonic palette to include nu metal, radio rock, hip hop, EDM and, of course, pop".
+Likewise, in the opinion of Ultimate Guitar staff writer Jorge Martins:"Metalcore became, through its almost three decades of existence, arguably the most popular subgenre of heavy music, finding its way across all styles of metal and influencing an endless number of artists and landmark releases.
 One of the secrets for its seemingly never-ending vitality is how well it gels with other styles in order to never grow stale and keep its relevance when some of their contemporaries pushed their boundaries as far as they would go and ended up spitting out formulaic albums and falling into oblivion as Metalcore thrived then and now."